 An exhibit that shows learning about children.
-Exhibits that include items intended for use with children (books, toys, learning games, babysitting kits, etc.) should include information about what you have learned 1) about children while creating and using the exhibit or 2) what the child(ren) learned from use of the item(s) in the exhibit.
-Exhibit examples include careers in child development, caring for children with special needs, childcare, growth and development, safety and health, etc.
+An exhibit could include careers in child development, caring for children with special needs, childcare, growth and development, or safety and health.
+An exhibit that includes items intended for use with children, such as babysitting kits, books, learning games, or toys, must include information about what you have learned about children while creating and using the exhibit OR what the child/children learned from their use of the item(s) in the exhibit.

-CLASS 10420 - CLOTHING AND FASHION - Constructed/Sewn Garments & Accessories intended to be worn by humans.
+CLASS 10420 - CLOTHING AND FASHION - Constructed/Sewn Garments & Accessories

 A constructed garment or accessory (sewn, knitted, crocheted, or other process) that shows learning about style, fashion, design, thrifty spending, wardrobe planning, types of fabrics, and clothing care.
-Exhibits must be
+Exhibits must be intended to be worn by humans.